-The issue identified by IPRA (now GDF SUEZ Australian Energy) and LYMMCo (Rule Proponent) relates to the dispatch offers that a scheduled network service provider (SNSP) can make when it is competing with a generator.
+The issue identified by the Rule Proponents relates to the dispatch offers that a scheduled network service provider (SNSP) can make when it is competing with a generator.
 This is particularly relevant in the presence of a transmission network constraint that limits the combined output of one or more generators and an SNSP.
 Under this scenario, the generators and the SNSP behind the network constraint have an incentive to offer their capacity at as low a price as possible in order to maximise their dispatch, and hence their revenue.
 The incentive to make very low offers is particularly strong when there is a high price at the associated regional reference node (RRN).
-This phenomenon is often referred to as "below-cost bidding".
+This phenomenon is often referred to as "below-cost bidding".77